South Dakota’s Black Hills: An Unexpected Adventure

 Considering the scope of Mt.
 Rushmore – each of the four presidential figures carved into the granite spans 60 feet high – it makes sense to tour the massive landmark by air.
 One company, Black Hills Aerial Adventures, offers tours of this stretch of the Black Hills.
 Copter expeditions also include a close-up view of another monumental achievement: the Crazy Horse Memorial, which stands as the largest ongoing sculptural endeavor in the world.

 Badlands by Sunrise

-Another epic treat – of arguably global proportions – are the billboard signs that run along I-90.
-They may simply advertise some variation of, “Wall Drug,” but what began as the brainchild of a local woman who wanted to spread the word of her husband’s drug store back in the 1931, have since proven so popular that people worldwide have photographed themselves with the Wall Drug store sign in hand.
+Another epic treat – of arguably global proportions – is the billboard signs that run along I-90.
+They may simply advertise some variation of, “Wall Drug,” but what began as the brainchild of a local woman who wanted to spread the word of her husband’s drug store back in 1931, has since proven so popular that people worldwide have photographed themselves with the Wall Drug store sign in hand.

 Learn the story of Wall Drug in nearby Wall, S.D., where you will, quite literally, find nearly every type of American Old West memento, courtesy of a massive, nearly 50,000-square-foot store that includes western wear and – two Wall Drug favorites – donuts and five-cent coffee.

 You’ll want that coffee bright and early for a sunrise tour of nearby Badlands National Park.
 You’ll understand why the nearly 243,000-acre expanse, home to eroded buttes and spires hundreds of millions of years old, has been the filming backdrop to sci-fi flicks, as you walk among rock formations that change from blue to pink hue with the rising sun.